 The original library building was completed in 1963 with additional space, which doubled its size, constructed in 1980.
-It now houses more than 136,000 items (including more than 86,000 volumes).
+It now houses more than 132,000 items (including more than 86,000 volumes and 32,000 electronic books).
 An excellent selection of books has been accumulated and continues to be expanded.
 In addition to seminary library facilities, the administration of Jacksonville College has graciously extended to the seminary the use of its library.